 Learn more about proving liability in a wrongful death case.

 In some states, the deceased person's surviving family can file a wrongful death lawsuit.
 In South Dakota, however, a wrongful death lawsuit must be brought to court by the personal representative (sometimes called the "executor") of the deceased person's estate.
 If the deceased person had an estate plan, he or she probably named a personal representative there.
 If the named personal representative cannot or does not wish to serve—or if the deceased person had no estate plan—the court may appoint someone.

 Read more about who has the legal right to file a wrongful death lawsuit.

-Although filing the wrongful death claim is the job of the personal representative, any damages recovered in the wrongful death claim belong to the deceased person's surviving spouse and children.
-If there is no surviving spouse or child, the damages belong to the deceased person's surviving parents or next of kin.
-If the deceased person was an unborn child, the damages belong to the child's natural parent or parents.
+In a successful wrongful death lawsuit, the court orders the defendant to pay "damages"—or the plaintiff's claimed losses—to the deceased person's survivors.
+In South Dakota, although the personal representative must file the wrongful death claim, any damages recovered will go to the deceased person's surviving spouse and children.
+If there is no surviving spouse or child, the damages will be awarded to the deceased person's surviving parents or next of kin.
+If the deceased person was an unborn child, the child's mother or married parents will receive the damages.